On the Choice of Test Statistic for Conditional Moment Inequalities: Primitive Conditions and Minimax Bounds

 \section{Primitive Conditions and Minimax Bounds}

-This appendix gives primitive condtions for the assumptions used in this paper, and shows how the (pointwise in the underlying distribution) results for local alternatives considered in the paper can be used to bound the minimax power of CvM tests in classes of underlying distributions where the conditional mean is constrained only by smoothness assumptions.
+This appendix gives primitive conditions for the assumptions used in this paper, and shows how the (pointwise in the underlying distribution) results for local alternatives considered in the paper can be used to bound the minimax power of CvM tests in classes of underlying distributions where the conditional mean is constrained only by smoothness assumptions.
 Since the corresponding KS statistic has a faster rate in these classes, this justifies the claim that the CvM tests considered here perform worse in these models under a minimax criterion.
-Section \ref{int_reg_sec} provides primitive conditions for the interval regression model.
+Section \ref{finite_contact_set_sec} gives general primitive conditions for the assumption that the contact set $\mathcal{X}_0$ in Assumption \ref{smoothness_assump_multi} is finite.
+Sections \ref{int_reg_sec}, \ref{int_quant_reg_sec} and \ref{selection_model_sec} provide primitive conditions for the assumptions used in this paper in various settings.
 Section \ref{minimax_rates_sec} uses the results in the body of this paper to give conditions under which the CvM statistics considered in this paper do not achieve the optimal rate minimax rate, and verifies these conditions for the interval regression model.